You have probably been eating Kale chips as a salad, in burgers, or something else.

 Among the many benefits of Kale, this benefit stands out the most.
 The word “cancer” still evokes fear in the majority of us.

-Kale is a beneficial vegetable that contains a lot of phytochemical compounds that provide extra boosts and shields to our body.
+Kale is one of the beneficial green vegetables with many phytochemical compounds that provide extra boosts and shields to our body.

-American Institute for Cancer Research amassed a list where they have listed out foods that fight cancer.
-They included Kale too.
+American Institute for Cancer Research amassed a list of foods that fight cancer and help in cancer prevention.
+They included Kale and too.

 Kale consists of antioxidants compounds like: